judith-tonhauser/projective-probability-ARCHIVED/plan.md

 - Materials: atomic sentences with 20 attitude predicates, 20 clausal complements per predicate

 	==> 400 stimuli total
 - Each participant sees each attitude predicate with a unique clausal complement.
-If we want 10 ratings per combination, we need 4,000 ratings total. [**JD says: we should probably go with 20 ratings per combination, see Simmons et al 2011.
-But question of what counts as a "cell" in this design**]
+If we want 10 ratings per combination, we need 4,000 ratings total.
 - For each predicate, we calculate the mean contradiction rating, which we take to be the mean veridicality rating of the predicate: the higher the mean contradiction rating, the more veridical the predicate is.
 - Results: We expect to find that predicates that entail their clausal complement are highly veridical and that veridicality is a gradient property.
 As a consequence, predicates that do not entail their clausal complement may differ in how veridical they are.
 Predicates that are more highly veridical may be more highly projective.